mcanouil/awesome-quarto/README.md

 - [Quarto tip a day](https://mine-cetinkaya-rundel.github.io/quarto-tip-a-day/) - A website made with Quarto highlighting a tip for Quarto every day as a blog post.
 - [Announcing Quarto, a new scientific and technical publishing system](https://www.rstudio.com/blog/announcing-quarto-a-new-scientific-and-technical-publishing-system/) - Blog post by J.J.
 Allaire announcing the launch of Quarto, a new open-source scientific and technical publishing system.
 - [The ultimate guide to starting a Quarto blog](https://albert-rapp.de/posts/13_quarto_blog_writing_guide/13_quarto_blog_writing_guide.html) - An in-depth guide on how to start blogging with Quarto.
+- [Creating a blog with Quarto in 10 steps](https://beamilz.com/posts/2022-06-05-creating-a-blog-with-quarto/en/) - A blog post introducing a new Quarto blog and the steps to create your own blog with Quarto.

 ## Talks and videos